lloydroc/lloydroc.github.io/content/post/c/unix-udp-example.md

 ## Downloading the example.

-If you want to run the example download the <a href="/code/cudp-1.0.tar.gz">cudp</a> example.
+If you want to run the example download the [cudp](/code/cudp-1.0.tar.gz) example.

 {{< highlight bash >}}
 $ tar zxf cudp-1.0.tar.gz